ngixi/ngixi-webgpu/DAWN_WRAPPER_PLAN.md

 ### Files as Structs Pattern

-Zig allows files to be treated as structs when they have root-level fields and an `init` function.
+Zig allows files to be treated as structs when they have root-level fields with commas.
 This eliminates redundant wrapping and provides a clean, idiomatic API.

 **Example:**